 What can I do to make my recovery faster?

-At Clifton Thomas MD in Spring TX, we recommend sticking with the plan your hiatal hernia surgeon sets out ahead of time, so they know what needs to be done when it comes down to administering medications until you’re fully recovered and ready to return home again following this operation.
+At Clifton Thomas MD in Spring TX, we recommend following the plan your hiatal hernia surgeon sets out in advance so they know what to do when it comes down to administering medications until you are fully recovered and ready to return home after this operation.

 How long will I be in the hospital?